dev-dull/PyTerraBackTyl/README.md

 - `LOG_LEVEL: 'INFO'`
   - The amount of info to log.
 Valid values are: INFO, DEBUG, WARNING, ERROR
   - If an invalid value is specified, PyTerraBackTYL will default to INFO.
+- `HELPER_HOSTNAME_QUERY_MAP:`
+  - Generally, this should not need to be changed.
+  - Contains key:value pairs where the key is the name of a Terraform provider (an exact match for what is found in a Terraform state file) and the value is a JSONPath that will return the hostnames found in a Terraform state file for that provider type.
+  - This configuration is used by the `TYLHelpers.get_hostnames_from_tfstate` function (`from abc_tylstore import TYLHelpers`)

 #### Configuring the PyTerraBackTYL backend plugin:
 ##### Option 1: Configuring the PyShelveBackend (default backend module):